MystxcHD/crypto-price-finder/README.md

 # Crypto Price Finder
-Uses the CoinGeckoAPI to grab relevant cryptocurrency information given the ticker symbol of the coin.
+Uses the CoinGeckoAPI to grab relevant cryptocurrency information given the name of the coin.